dotlang/language/README.md

 - `equals` functions is used for equality check.
 - You can have multiple assignments at once: `x,y=1,2`
 - Assignment semantics: `x=y` will duplicate contents of y into x (same as `*x=*y` in C++).
 So if rvalue is a temp variable (e.g. `x=1+y`), it will be a ref-assign handled by the compiler.
 If you want to ref-assign you should use `:=` notation.
 Note that for assignment lvalue and rvalue must be of the same type.
 You cannot assign circle to Shape because as copy is done, data will be lost (you can refer to `.Shape` field in the Circle).
-- Ref-Assignment: This is mostly used to work with very large data structures where assignment by copy is expensive: `var x = getLargeBuffer()` -> `var x := getLargeBuffer()`.
-Other use cases: working with binary data, array and slice implementation, re-use an existing val.
-Right side of `:=` must be a simple expression (an identifier or a function call).
 `x=y` will duplicate y into x.
 So changes on x won't affect y.
 - Comparison semantics: `x==y` will compare data of the references for comparison.
 If you need to compare the references themselves for comparison you can use core function's ref: `ref(x) == ref(y)`
-- Each type (except function pointer) can implement `opCall` function which will be called when the type is used like a function.
-If this function returns a `var` result, it's result can be used as an lvalue to do assignment.

 - Type operator (`@`): This can be used to cast: `var myInt = @int(myFloat)`.
 - Applications of casting: